-I am currently a lecturer in Healthcare Sciences for the i3HS hub and in Public Health.
-I am the course unit lead for Global Women's Public Health and Health Systems Challenges in Low and Middle Income Countries.
-I also facilitate the sociological and public health input into the undergraduate medical degree at Manchester.
+Elizabeth is a lecturer in Healthcare Sciences for the i3HS hub and in Public Health.
+She is the course unit lead for Global Women's Public Health and Health Systems Challenges in Low and Middle Income Countries.
+She leads on the sociological and public health input into the undergraduate medical degree at Manchester (MBChB).

-I am interested broadly in inequalities in health and social care.
-I have specific interests in global women's health, health systems challenges in low and middle income countries and the intersection of health and social care policy and practice, including patient-practitioner interactions.
-I am also interested in work-related support services, sickness absence, adult social care and work policy.
-I have undertaken research examining social class, inequality and austerity and how these areas interact with access to health and social care.
-I have recently undertaken research exploring how Covid has impacted upon health and social care services from a carer/professional and patient/service user perspective.
+She is interested broadly in inequalities in health and social care with specific interests in violence against women and girls, global women's health, health systems challenges in low and middle income countries and the intersection of health and social care policy and practice.
+She has undertaken research examining social class, inequality and austerity and how these areas interact with access to health and social care.

-I have taught qualitative methodology and critical psychology and sociology at undergraduate and postgraduate level and received my qualitative methodology training from Oxford University.
+She has previously taught qualitative methodology, critical psychology and sociology at undergraduate and postgraduate level and received her qualitative methodology training from Oxford University.

 She is happy to be contacted about potential supervision of PhD / MPhil projects.